Asian Socialist Conference: Hyderabad Bureau meeting

 On August 10–13, 1953, the Bureau held its second meeting in Hyderabad.
-The meeting held in the Hill Fort Palace and was chaired by Ba Swe.
+The meeting was held in the Hill Fort Palace and was chaired by Ba Swe.

 This was the first Bureau meeting which Wijono took part in.
 Another notable participant was the Lebanese PSP leader Kamal Jumblatt.
 The meeting adopted resolutions on topics 'On Peace Settlements' (supporting the admission of the People's Republic of China into the United Nations, calling for elections to a constituent assembly under international supervision in Indochina, calling for reunification of Korea under an international authority acceptable to both sides), 'K.M.T. troops in Burma' (calling for their removal from Burma) and 'Greetings to West Asian Socialists' (condemning repression against socialists in Syria).
 The meeting expressed its hope in continued cordial relations with the Socialist International and the League of Communists of Yugoslavia.
 These two organisations had observers present at the meeting, Morgan Phillips from the SI and Dobrivoje Vidić from the Yugoslav party.

-The Hyderabad meeting decided to set an 'Anti-Colonial Bureau'.
-The Anti-Colonial Bureau would be led by a Co-ordination Committee, which would be appointed by the ASC chairman.
+The Hyderabad meeting decided to set up an 'Anti-Colonial Bureau', to be led by a Co-ordination Committee, which would be appointed by the ASC chairman.
 An office would be set up, served by one of the ASC Joint Secretaries and another Joint Secretary selected by the Co-ordinating Committee.
-Some suggestions for future tasks for the Anti-Colonial Bureau raised in Hyderabad included encouraging the holding of an all-African congress, calling for Asian and African governments to strengthen their work in the UN, calling of Asian newspapers to give more coverage and support to anti-colonial movements, sending a representative to the UN to help anti-colonial movements, that the Anti-Colonial Bureau should apply to become a consultative organisation in the UN, organising a fact-finding mission to colonial possessions in Asia, collect funds for the defence of victims of colonial repression in Africa an elsewhere and calling on Asian parties to arrange internships for African representatives.
+Some suggestions for future tasks for the Anti-Colonial Bureau raised in Hyderabad included encouraging the holding of an all-African congress, calling for Asian and African governments to strengthen their work in the UN, calling of Asian newspapers to give more coverage and support to anti-colonial movements, sending a representative to the UN to help anti-colonial movements, urging that the Anti-Colonial Bureau should apply to become a consultative organisation in the UN, organising a fact-finding mission to colonial possessions in Asia, collecting funds for the defence of victims of colonial repression in Africa and elsewhere, and calling on Asian parties to arrange internships for African representatives.

 Moreover, the Hyderabad meeting called for the creation of a joint construction brigade of the ASC.
 The Israeli and Burmese parties were put in charge of elaborating a proposal for such a brigade.

 Limaye did not return to the Secretariat after the Hyderabad meeting.
 He was replaced by another Indian socialist, Madhav Gokhale.
 The Rangoon Secretariat was joined by one of the secretaries of the Anti-Colonial Bureau, Jim Markham of the Convention People's Party of the Gold Coast.
 In December 1953 Roo Watanbe, a Japanese Joint Secretary, arrived in Rangoon.
 The two Japanese parties had debated for a long time before being able to agree on a common candidate for ASC Joint Secretary.